- The Academic Program

 - Students are welcome singly, in groups or with a date.

-- Attire - nice shirt and slacks for boys; nice blouse and skirt or dress for girls.
+- Attire - nice shirt and slacks for boys; nice blouse, skirt, slacks or dress for girls.

 - Music is provided by a D.J.